 In most simple terms, decentralized finance is an ecosystem of financial applications based on Blockchain technology that operates without any third-party or central administration intervention.
 It uses a P2P network to establish decentralized applications that would enable everyone to connect and manage their assets regardless of their status and location.
 It aims to provide an open-source, transparent and permissionless financial service environment.

 Smart contracts are the foundation layer for decentralized finance as they are self-executing and do not require intermediary oversight.
-Since Ethereum introduced the Defi concept, most of the Defi applications are built on Ethereum Blockchain.

 What is Defi lending?